 They don't want to read your long copy.

-As the first native digital generation, millennials are used to quick headlines and a maximum of 140 characters.
-So, please, anything — graph, infographic, video — but a long, imageless white paper.
-Electrical engineers like circuit diagrams, computer programmers feel comfortable looking at flow charts and systems analysts use structured diagrams.
-Learn the visual language of your target audience and have your artist use these symbols and artwork in marketing pieces.
+As the first native digital generation, millennials are used to quick-read headlines and a maximum of 140 characters.
+So, please, be brief.
+Break up long copy with devices that work to keep attention — graphs, infographic, video — anything but a long, imageless text heavy white paper.
+Electrical engineers of all ages like circuit diagrams, computer programmers feel comfortable looking at flow charts and systems analysts use structured diagrams.
+Learn the visual preferences of your target audience and incorporate use of these symbols and artwork in marketing pieces.